Kong/workshop-kong-api-ai-gateway/content/10-prerequisites/_index.en.md

 ---

+## Knowledge

 Attendees should have a intermediate knowledge of Kubernetes and Docker for installations of Konnect Data Plane and other products like Keycloak, Redis, etc.

-Attendees should have a basic knowledge of GenAI models, specially LLMs and providers like OpenAI, Mistral, Anthropic, AWS, GCP, Azure.
+Attendees should have a basic knowledge of GenAI models, specially LLMs and Embedding models as well as providers like OpenAI, Mistral, Anthropic, AWS, GCP, Azure.

 ## Kong Academy